 Cereals that are naturally Gluten free

 If you find, that like me you are intolerant to wheat, you may find that oats, rye and barley don’t cause the same problems because they don’t contain gliadin.
 It’s about carefully testing each grain to see how your unique body reacts or doesn’t react.
 Some forms of wheat may also be easier to tolerate, such as spelt, durum and kamut as they contain lesser amounts of gliadin.

 You can buy an increasing number of gluten free products in the supermarkets, but please read the labels carefully as whilst they usually contain naturally gluten-free foods, some have been adulterated with sugar, food additives and gums.
 However, there are grains and seeds which are naturally gluten-free.
 These include: corn, rice, millet and sorghum as well as seeds that are sometimes labelled as grains, such as quinoa, buckwheat and amaranth.

 There are many wheat-free recipes available online today.
 Check-out my favourite cooks and chefs; Anna Jones, Hugh Fearnley Whittingstall, Jamie Oliver and Deliciously Ella for they all have produced some excellent wheat/gluten-free recipes.
 Most of my recipes on this website are also gluten free.
 Two of my favourites are Buckwheat Pancakes with Blueberries and Pizza with a Twist.

 I hope this has helped you gain a better understanding of the problems that can arise when eating bread and gluten intolerance.
-If you have any questions—I will be delighted to answer them.

 Eat Well—Be Well 🙂